Threat Model Schema

 • A Data Set is defined and

-• is applied to a set of Data Stores
+• is applied to an array of Data Stores

 • A Data Flow is identified and